picotech/picosdk-c-examples/README.md

 Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum19.html) to post questions.

+## Contributing

+Contributions are welcome.
+Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

 ## Copyright and licensing

-picosdk-c-examples is Copyright (C) 2004 - 2017 Pico Technology Ltd. All rights reserved.
 See [LICENSE.md](LICENSE.md) for license terms.

 *PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.